CyberRyan1/CCS-UE5-Modding/README.md

 This is the easiest step and also the base for modding later as finding what you want to mod and extracting it is easiest with `FModel`.

 ### 1.1.
 Setting up the tools
-1. Extract zip file (best to place it into its own folder like `CCS Mods` or something
+1. Download this repo as a zip file and extract it (best to place it into its own folder named `CCS Mods` or something of the like)
 2. Go to `__tools` in the files you just extracted.
 3. Open `FModel` and then start `FModel.exe`
 4. At the bottom of the window you can select the `CashCleanerSimulator` game folder in your steam library and name it